 Sure it is the charming trail of the trek

 Another thing that sets Bhrigu Lake apart from other treks is its charming route.
 The vast undulating meadows begin right from the start of the trek and continue as you climb mountain after mountain.
 The lush meadows are covered with a colorful carpet of tiny Himalayan flowers.
 The trees of golden pine and deodar stand tall in aplomb.

 Walking on the trail, you may come across wild horses grazing in the meadows.
 These valleys are also home to the shepherds tending their flock of sheep in the wide grasslands.

 The amphitheater views of snow-clad peaks are like a cherry on the top.
 The trek offers grand views of Dhauladhar and Pir-Panjal Ranges.
 Seven sisters, Hanuman Tibba, and Shitidhar are few of the major Himalayan Peaks one gets to see.

 In the month of May, one can expect tons of snow in Rola Khuli and Pandu Ropa.
 The white sheen of snow adds an incredible charm to the landscape - a treat for those who like snowy landscapes.

 Wait!
 But what about the tantalizing history of the lake?

 According to mythology, Sage Bhrigu was saddened after Sage Vishwamitra killed all his children.
-The grieved Bhrigu tried to commit suicide in Beas River, but River Mother refused it.
-He then moved to mountains and meditated beside the lake for many years to start his new life.
+The aggrieved Bhrigu tried to commit suicide in Beas River, but Mother River refused it.
+He then moved to the mountains and meditated by the shore of the lake for many years to start his new life.

-Away from human civilization, the views from the top of the summit are grandeur.
+Away from human civilization, the views from the top of the summit are grand.
 No wonder, Sage Bhrigu chose this place to meditate.